Nomagno/Halfive/docs/specs/HWDESIGN.md

 The hwdoc.h header, for processing the HWDOC format, is awaiting a reimplementation to make its internal data structures child-linked rather than parent-linked (SIMPLE)

 The Half-World Track format needs a minor redesign to allow a track to be defined by two bezier curve loops, rather than a single loop and a width parameter.
 The rationale is it is needed to achieve complex and rich racing tracks (SIMPLE)

 The hwt.h and hwnet.h headers, to tokenize Half-World Track and Half-World Network .hwdoc files, respectively, are awaiting an implementation (TEDIOUS).

-The halfive.h header, for simulating physics, is awaiting an implementation that uses fixed-timestep semi-explicit Euler integration to remain framerate-independent, as well as a redesign that includes the possibility of custom objects that aren't just cars, and of well-defined actions that may be mapped to real code or to a HWVM instance (HARD)
+The halfive.h header, for simulating physics, is awaiting an implementation that uses fixed-timestep semi-explicit Euler integration to remain framerate-independent, as well as a redesign that includes the possibility of custom objects that aren't just cars, and of well-defined actions that may be mapped to real code or to a HWVM instance.
+(HARD)

 ### Missing suitable interfaces and implementations
 The rat.h header needs expansion with a more comprehensive math library that has auxiliary functions